BigweldIndustries/BigBot/README.md

 # BigBot
 BigBot is a discord selfbot made using python.
-It can send invisible pings, autoclaim nitro, send yt videos just from titles and more.
+It can send invisible pings, autoclaim nitro, raid servers, send yt videos just from titles and more.
 Can be set up with no experience nearly instantly

 [![BigBot Demo](https://i.ibb.co/Ttqtvjg/thumbnail-1.jpg)](https://www.youtube.com/watch?v=1XmJ9mzRdSQ)